mrjimenez/github_tests/README.md

 # github_tests

-Usefull to test stuff without spoiling other repos history and without anoying other people
+Useful to test stuff without spoiling other repos history and without annoying other people.